nanoporetech/dorado/README.md

 ```
 This will output a BAM file per barcode in the `output-dir`.

 The barcode information is reflected in the BAM `RG` header too.
-Therefore demuxing is also possible through `samtools split`. e.g.
+Therefore demultiplexing is also possible through `samtools split`. e.g.
 ```
 $ samtools split -u <output-dir>/unclassified.bam -f "<output-dir>/<prefix>_%!.bam" <input-bam>
 ```